 - Furniture, “Unfurnished” is normally defined as including floor coverings, window coverings and with white goods provided in the kitchen.
 “Furnished” is normally defined as a property being ready for someone to move into.
 Please consult our “list of basic inventory items” which provides a guide as to the items that a tenant will typically expect to be included in a furnished property.
 Properties that have been previously owner occupied should be thoroughly de-cluttered in order to compete with properties that have been specifically furnished for let.
 Furniture should be of a good quality and each room should have matched items where possible.
 Good wardrobe space in bedrooms is always viewed as a positive feature by prospective tenants.

 - Safety Certificates, in line with government legislation every rental property must adhere to specific safety guidelines in order to be let.
-Gas Safety Test must be carried out annually, EIR (Electric Installation Report) the testing of the fixed wiring on a 3 yearly basis and a PAT (portable Appliance Test) carried out on an annual basis.
+Gas Safety Test must be carried out annually, EICR (Electric Installation Condition Report) the testing of the fixed wiring on a 3 to 5 yearly basis and a PAT (portable Appliance Test) carried out on an annual basis.
+Lastly a Legionella Risk Assessment must be carried out.

 - EPC, Energy Performance Certificate, All residential properties available to let on or after 4th January 2009 must be accompanied by a valid EPC.
 If you have recently purchased the property you may already have an EPC as this forms part of the Scottish Home Report .
 Energy performance certificates are valid for a period of 10 years.